michael-lechner/game-of-life/README.md

 excercise-4

-Write some code that evolves generations through the "game of life". \n The input will be a game board of cells, either alive (1) or dead (0).
+Write some code that evolves generations through the "game of life".

+The input will be a game board of cells, either alive (1) or dead (0).

 The code should take this board and create a new board for the next generation based on the following rules: